BLOGS

 Insurance is designed to cover sudden and accidental damage.
 If a disaster occurs that is out of your control, you may be eligible for an air conditioner replacement coverage claim.
 For example, if a severe storm causes a heavy branch to crush your outdoor condenser, your insurer will likely pay for the repairs.

 The goal of the insurance company is to restore your home to its previous state.
 If the damage is so extensive that a repair is impossible, they may cover the full cost of a new unit, minus your deductible.
-This is why it is vital to document the condition of your equipment regularly.
+If a replacement isn't covered by your policy, you might explore hvac payment plans to help manage the investment without breaking your budget.

 Covered Perils That May Damage HVAC Systems